Nolan Arenado Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 29th in the league with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 29th in the league.

-- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.86).
+- The Guardians have the eighth-ranked team ERA among all MLB pitching staffs (3.79).

-- The Guardians allow the seventh-fewest home runs in baseball (50 total, one per game).
+- The Guardians give up the seventh-fewest home runs in baseball (51 total, one per game).

-- Bibee (1-1 with a 3.18 ERA and 25 strikeouts in 28 1/3 innings pitched) makes the start for the Guardians, his sixth of the season.
+- The Guardians will send Gaddis (1-1) out for his sixth start of the season.
+He is 1-1 with a 5.26 ERA and 17 strikeouts in 25 2/3 innings pitched.

-- In his most recent time out on Sunday against the New York Mets, the right-hander threw six innings, giving up two earned runs while surrendering seven hits.
+- In his most recent time out on Monday against the Chicago White Sox, the right-hander threw six scoreless innings while surrendering two hits.

-- The 24-year-old has put together a 3.18 ERA and 7.9 strikeouts per nine innings across five games this season, while allowing a batting average of .250 to opposing hitters.
+- In six games this season, the 25-year-old has a 5.26 ERA and 6 strikeouts per nine innings, while giving up a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.